-Then a Misch North Hurricane accused a Misch East Screaming Eagle of deliberate bumping during the high hurdles, and before you knew it their teammates had joined in an all-out brawl.
-Not only were Misch North and Misch East archrivals in NESTL(É)’s Shoreside Division, but there was a rumor that the two schools might be consolidated and one of them closed.
-Nothing more outrageous could be imagined in Misch Township—except trying to merge the Misch West Tomahawks with the Misch South Buccaneers.
+Then a Multch North Hurricane accused a Multch East Screaming Eagle of deliberate bumping during the high hurdles, and before you knew it their teammates had joined in an all-out brawl.
+Not only were Multch North and Multch East archrivals in NESTL(É)’s Shoreside Division, but there was a rumor that the two schools might be consolidated and one of them closed.
+Nothing more outrageous could be imagined in Multch Township—except trying to merge the Multch West Tomahawks with the Multch South Buccaneers.

 “Never date a runner!”
 Mumbles advised Vicki and Alex over the melee.
 “Give ‘em the least little head staaaart, and I guarantee you won’t be able to CATCH UP WITH ‘EM!
 HA!!
 HA!!
 HA!!”